We had a four days vacation to Malaysia once. It was a short but a much awaited and required trip for my husband.And what about me?

 ‘Does your family live with you here?’ my husband inquired.

 ‘My wife is here.
 I have 3 kids – 2 sons and 1 daughter.
-All of them are in Kuala Lumpur at present.
+They live in Kuala Lumpur.
 Sons are working in private companies whereas my daughter is studying fine arts.’

 ‘Don’t you feel bored staying in this small place year after year, with limited means of entertainment and kids away from home?’
 I couldn’t help asking him this question.

 Really.
-I mean holidaying was a different thing altogether.If someone demanded me to spend my entire life there, then I think I might not be able to sustain.
+I mean holidaying was a different thing altogether.If someone demanded me to spend my entire life there, then I think I might not sustain long.
 No doubt ,the place was beautiful.
 But it also had a solitary factor that would have driven me crazy after a certain point of time.

 Nevertheless , one thing was clear.
 Mr. Perumal Srinivasan was certainly happy, content and grateful with whatever he had achieved in his life.
-He didn’t grumble over any big or small issues.
+He didn’t grumble over anything.